aframevr/aframe/docs/introduction/javascript-events-dom-apis.md

 });
 ```

-Then to use the component from HTML:
+And *after* the registration, use the component from HTML:

 ```html
 <a-scene log="Hello, Scene!">